Initial results of the TRIUMF ultracold advanced neutron source

 A typical experimental cycle would consist of irradiating the spallation target with the proton beam, waiting a set period of time, and then opening a UCN-compatible gate valve to count the number of UCNs.
 By adjusting the irradiation time, or the waiting time with valve closed after irradiation, the storage lifetime of the UCNs in the source can be deduced.

-Results presented in this paper were from a lithium-loaded scintillating glass detector~\cite{bib:blair}.
+Results presented in this paper were from a lithium-loaded scintillating glass detector with a detection efficiency of 90\%~\cite{bib:blair}.
 A second detector, a Strelkov DUNia-10 proportional counter based on $^3$He, was used for systematic checks.

 {\it Cryogenic performance}---The cryogenic performance of the source was monitored during beam testing, and was further tested in offline runs using heaters.
-We relate a few key results from the cryogenic tests.
-A base temperature in the $^3$He pot of \SI{0.8}{\K} was achieved with an acceptable resting heat load of 2\,W. No evidence of a superleak from the He-II volume to the insulating vacuum was seen.
-No clogs of either the $^3$He or natural-abundance helium systems were experienced in \SI{>20}{days} of operation.
-The vapour pressure measured above the tail section was consistent with a superfluid helium temperature of $0.9-\SI{1.1}{\K}$.
-The beam heat load was measured (see Fig.~\ref{fig:beam-heating}) and the slope was consistent with expectations based on the MCNP simulations within \SI{10}{\percent}.

-Other cryogenic tests were conducted using resistive nichrome heaters installed within the UCN source.
-Applying current to the heaters offers a way to simulate beam heating.
-In heater tests, the heat exchanger and $^3$He refrigerator were capable of maintaining sufficiently low $^4$He temperatures, with up to \SI{10}{\W} heat load, in excess of our highest projected beam heat load by \SI{25}{\percent}.
-In such tests, the $^3$He pot temperature could be maintained at \SI{0.9}{\K}.
-The $^3$He flow rate was measured and, as in the beam heating tests, it was found to be consistent with expectation.
+The base temperature was found to be \SI{0.9}{K} with a resting heat load of $\approx$\SI{2}{W}.
+The slope of $^3$He cooling power (measured by its pumping rate) with beam current was consistent with expectations based on our MCNP simulations, rising to \SI{4}{W} at \SI{10}{\uA} current.